About ZpqrtBnk

 My name is Stephan Gay and I am located in Paris, France.
 I have always had a passion for "computer science" at large, be it hard-core developement or interacting with users to architect the most relevant solutions.

-Today, I work as an independent consultant through my French-registered company Pilotine.
-I help companies with their Internet infrastucture and development, and contribute to various open-source communities.
+I usually work as an independent consultant through my French-registered company Pilotine and help companies with their Internet infrastucture and development.
+However, that activity is currently on-hold as I am fully engaged with Datadog helping scale their leading monitoring solution.

 And when away from computers, I enjoy spending time with my wife & 4 children, and sailing on anything that has one or more hulls and goes with the wind, including my own SL16 catamaran.